alexellis/kubetrim/README.md

 * What if my cluster is valid, but kubetrim cannot detect it?

     Open an issue, and we can look at adding support for your use-case.

-* `kubetrim` is great, how can I support you?

-    Have a look at [arkade](https://github.com/alexellis/arkade) and [k3sup](https://github.com/alexellis/k3sup), you may like those too.
-You can also [sponsor me via GitHub](https://github.com/sponsors/alexellis).

 * How can I run kubetrim daily?